Guide to Rouen

 Rouen is a drive of around two and a quarter hours from our terminal in Calais on the A16 and A28 roads (with tolls).

-Things to see and do in Rouen
+The best things to do in Rouen

 There is something for everyone in Rouen.
 Galleries and museums abound for the culture buffs, and stunning countryside with cycle paths and hiking trails to appeal to those who prefer the outdoors.
 Visit the shops and specialist boutiques for exquisite examples of local craftsmanship, before sampling the delicious regional fare in one of the local restaurants.